hulinxiang/Android-Software/items/meeting-2.md

    - Each team member takes turns sharing current ideas on the team project theme.

 3. **Problem Solving**:
-   - Discuss the most suitable Android app themes based on the given requirements.
-   - Preliminary role assignments and urgent tasks to be determined.
+   - The attributes and functions of each class are divided in detail, which may be deleted or added later according to the progress   of the project.
+   - The specific content of the front and back ends for next week has been assigned
+   -

 4. **Other Matters**:
-   - Confirm the next meeting will be held on April 21st, where the program's architecture will be discussed.
+   - Confirm the next meeting will be held on May 5th.

 5. **Conclusion**:
    - Thank all attendees for their participation.